moedeera/moedeera/README.md

 - 👋 Hi, I’m @moedeera
 - 👀 I’m interested in becoming a full stack web developer
-- 🌱 I’m well versed in HTML, CSS and Javascript.
-I'm now learning back-end languages.
+- 🌱 I’m well versed in HTML, CSS , JavaScript, NodeJS, Express and WordPress.
 - 💞️ I’m looking to collaborate on web design projects
 - 📫 How to reach me : just message me!